mmcdole/gofeed/README.md

 ## Overview

 The `gofeed` library is comprised of a universal feed parser and several feed specific parsers.
 Which one you choose depends entirely on your usecase.
-If you will be handling rss, atom and json feeds then it makes sense to use the `gofeed.
-Parser` .
-If you know ahead of time that you will only be parsing one feed type then it would make sense to use `rss.Parser` or `atom.Parser` or `json.
-Parser` .
+If you will be handling rss, atom and json feeds then it makes sense to use the `gofeed.Parser`.
+If you know ahead of time that you will only be parsing one feed type then it would make sense to use `rss.Parser` or `atom.Parser` or `json.Parser` .

 #### Universal Feed Parser

 The universal `gofeed.Parser` works in 3 stages: detection, parsing and translation.
 It first detects the feed type that it is currently parsing.
-Then it uses a feed specific parser to parse the feed into its true representation which will be either a `rss.Feed` or `atom.Feed` or `json.
-Feed` .
+Then it uses a feed specific parser to parse the feed into its true representation which will be either a `rss.Feed` or `atom.Feed` or `json.Feed`.
 These models cover every field possible for their respective feed types.
 Finally, they are _translated_ into a `gofeed.Feed` model that is a hybrid of all feed types.
 Performing the universal feed parsing in these 3 stages allows for more flexibility and keeps the code base more maintainable by separating RSS, Atom and Json parsing into seperate packages.

 ![Diagram](docs/sequence.png)

 The translation step is done by anything which adheres to the `gofeed.Translator` interface.
-The `DefaultRSSTranslator` , `DefaultAtomTranslator` , `DefaultJSONTranslator` are used behind the scenes when you use the `gofeed.Parser` with its default settings.
-You can see how they translate fields from `atom.Feed` or `rss.Feed`  `json.
-Feed` to the universal `gofeed.Feed` struct in the [Default Mappings](#default-mappings) section.
+The `DefaultRSSTranslator`, `DefaultAtomTranslator`, `DefaultJSONTranslator` are used behind the scenes when you use the `gofeed.Parser` with its default settings.
+You can see how they translate fields from `atom.Feed` or `rss.Feed`  `json.Feed` to the universal `gofeed.Feed` struct in the [Default Mappings](#default-mappings) section.
 However, should you disagree with the way certain fields are translated you can easily supply your own `gofeed.Translator` and override this behavior.
 See the [Advanced Usage](#advanced-usage) section for an example how to do this.

 #### Feed Specific Parsers

-The `gofeed` library provides two feed specific parsers: `atom.
-Parser` , `rss.Parser` and `json.
-Parser` .
+The `gofeed` library provides two feed specific parsers: `atom.Parser` , `rss.Parser` and `json.Parser` .
 If the hybrid `gofeed.Feed` model that the universal `gofeed.Parser` produces does not contain a field from the `atom.Feed` or `rss.Feed` or `json.Feed` model that you require, it might be beneficial to use the feed specific parsers.
-When using the `atom.Parser` or `rss.Parser` or `json.Parser` directly, you can access all of fields found in the `atom.
-Feed` , `rss.Feed` and `json.Feed` models.
+When using the `atom.Parser` or `rss.Parser` or `json.Parser` directly, you can access all of fields found in the `atom.Feed` , `rss.Feed` and `json.Feed` models.
 It is also marginally faster because you are able to skip the translation step.

 ## Basic Usage